stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > I will liaise with Sev and Hud because they may already have some information about that in the Business model analysis.
 If not then we will take a field in on storage solutions - [54.02](https://youtu.be/wnVupMQtjp4?t=3242) - **Troy Egan**

+### Storage of multiple NFTs - [55.15](https://youtu.be/wnVupMQtjp4?t=3315) - **New Mindflow**

+> If we go down the route of minting several copies of the NFT.
+Do we need to store each of them individually or can multiple editions point to a single file ?

+> It would be redundant to have multiple copies of the file image, given that an edition is only produced by code in the NFT script - **Dan Verowski**